-Cleaning a laptop screen seems to be a simple task but doing it in a wrong way can damage it beyond repair.
-Whatever precautions we may take, the screen is bound to get affected by dust, smudges or fingerprints (in case of touchscreens).
-The modern day screens are more delicate and sleek with the launch of Ultrabooks in the market.
+Cleaning a laptop screen seems to be a simple task but doing it in the wrong way can damage it beyond repair.
+Whatever precautions we may take, the screen is bound to get affected by dust, smudges, or fingerprints (in the case of touchscreens).
+The modern-day screens are more delicate and sleek with the launch of Ultrabooks in the market.
 So you need to handle them more carefully.
 A lot has been written about cleaning kits and procedures for cleaning dirty screens.
-But today most of the LCD or LED screens come with a matte finish and are often layered with a protective coating.
+But today most LCD or LED screens come with a matte finish and are often layered with a protective coating.
 You cannot use any random cleaning chemicals on them since they can react with screen coatings.

 Step-1 Arrange the cleaning material

 - Microfiber Cloth.
-For cleaning a screen, you need a lint free soft cloth.
-The best example of a micro-fiber soft cloth is a cloth wiper that is used to clean eye-glasses.
-You should avoid using paper towels or tissue papers since they can leave scratches on the ultra-sensitive laptop screens.
+For cleaning a screen, you need a lint-free soft cloth.
+The best example of a micro-fiber soft cloth is a cloth wiper that is used to clean eyeglasses.
+You should avoid using paper towels or tissue paper since they can leave scratches on ultra-sensitive laptop screens.
 I have used Magicfiber’s Microfiber cleaning cloth and found that it is the best option among cleaning fabrics.

 - Sponge.
 For wet cleaning, I recommend using a sponge or a thick absorbing microfiber cloth.
 Some users have reported outstanding results with iCloth screen wipers.

 - Distilled Water.
 I won’t recommend regular tap water since it can leave some mineral residues on the screen.
 You should rather use distilled water for this purpose.